chijioke-ibekwe/store-front-backend/README.md

 7. `GET '/api/v1/products/<productId>'`

-- Fetches a single product on the app.
+- Fetches a single product on the app by the id.

 ```json
 {